 6. Critical thinking

-It might sound counterintuitive to label critical thinking as a creative skill, but the most effective creative employees are those who can harness their talents to develop concrete, real-world solutions to problems.
+It might sound counterintuitive to label critical thinking as a creative skill.
+Still, the most influential creative employees can harness their talents to develop concrete, real-world solutions to problems.

 Being a critical thinker can take many forms and doesn’t manifest the same way in all professionals.
 While one person might have a knack for analyzing the big picture from the smaller pieces, another might have a skill for coming up with solutions no one else has thought of.
-The key here is being able to take raw creativity and channel it into tangible results.
+The key here is to channel raw creativity into tangible results.

 To identify critical thinking, ask this:

 - Let’s say your team disagrees about how to solve a problem.
-How would you go about coming to a consensus on the best course of action?
+How would you come to a consensus on the best course of action?

 - When you have to make an important decision, how do you approach it?

-Without passion, even the most creative individual will burn out at some point.
+Without passion, even the most creative individual will eventually burn out.
 That’s not to say all creatives must be on their A-game 100% of the time.
-Rather, you’re looking for candidates who have a spark for what they do -something that keeps them showing up beyond just a paycheck.
+Rather, you’re looking for candidates with a spark for what they do -something that keeps them showing up beyond just a paycheck.

 Passionate employees are engaged employees, and engaged employees are good for business.
 According to a Gallup survey of research studies covering 192 organizations, companies that scored the highest in the area of employee engagement were 21% more profitable than companies with the lowest levels of engagement.

-‘Why’ questions are especially useful for eliciting responses that demonstrate passion.
+‘Why’ questions are beneficial for eliciting responses that demonstrate passion.